yamamotoshigotoyou1/tdds/README.rst

 ``Test-Driven Development By Examples As Runway``

-This is collections as runway to start learing programming languages with TDD for fun ;)
+This is collections as runway to start learing programming languages, techniques or patterns with TDD for fun ;)

 * Rust